beetee17/Minutes/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea to improve Yata!
-However, please note that bug reports are the current priority of Yata's development.
+about: Suggest an idea to improve Minutes!
 title: "[FEATURE]"
 labels: enhancement
 assignees: ''